previous next up top

 Credits

-BER MetaOCaml is a complete re-implementation of the original MetaOCaml.
+BER MetaOCaml is the complete re-implementation of the original MetaOCaml.

-The original MetaOCaml was funded primarily by the NSF project "ITR/SY(CISE): Putting Multi-Stage Annotations to Work" led by Walid Taha.
+The original MetaOCaml was funded primarily by the NSF project ``ITR/SY(CISE): Putting Multi-Stage Annotations to Work'' led by Walid Taha.
 Most of the original development and implementation of staging was done by Cristiano Calcagno.
-Edward Pizzi has implemented the pretty-printing of code -- which since then has been extensively modified and maintained by Jacques Carette.
+Edward Pizzi has implemented the pretty-printing of code, later modified Jacques Carette.
 Xavier Leroy, INRIA, helped with the compiler specifics.

-I am very grateful to Jacques Carette, Walid Taha, and Chung-chieh Shan for many helpful discussions and encouragement.
-Jacques Carette has extensively re-written the printing of code values, and is currently maintaining this part.
-Reports and testing by Tran Minh Quang and Mustafa Elsheik are appreciated.
+I am very grateful to Jacques Carette, Walid Taha, Jeremy Yallop, Yukiyoshi Kameyama and the members of his lab at the University of Tsukuba, Chung-chieh Shan, Cedric Cellier and Jun Inoue for many helpful discussions and encouragement.
+Reports and testing by Tran Minh Quang, Mustafa Elsheik, and Nicolas Ojeda Bar are appreciated.